vishwassrivastava1919200503/portfolio-website/README.md

 # Claude-Inspired Editorial Portfolio

 A highly polished, literary-style developer portfolio website built for **Vishwas Srivastava** (Data Analyst & Operations Engineer).
-The interface translates the signature warm, humanist, and editorial design vocabulary of Anthropic's Claude marketing website into a professional developer showcase.
+The interface translates the signature warm,humanist, and editorial design vocabulary of Anthropic's Claude marketing website into a professional developer showcase.

 ---